Can I apply for British citizenship if I have a criminal conviction?

-On the 30 September 2020 the Home Office published new guidance on assessing the good character requirement in British Nationality applications.
-As British citizenship solicitors we are frequently quizzed about the good character requirement for a British naturalisation application.
-That is because British citizenship applicants are understandably anxious about whether the mistakes of their youth or their traffic offence will prevent them achieving their goal of British citizenship.
+On the 30 September 2020 the Home Office published new guidance on assessing the good character requirement in British nationality applications.
+As British citizenship solicitors we are frequently quizzed about the good character requirement for a British naturalisation application, specifically, what crimes can affect citizenship in the UK.
+That is because British Citizenship applicants are understandably anxious about whether the mistakes of their youth or their traffic offence will prevent them achieving their goal of British Citizenship.
 In this article we look at the new Home Office guidance issued to Home Office officials on how to assess the relevance of a criminal conviction when looking at the good character eligibility criteria for a British citizenship application.

-If you are contemplating a British citizenship application and want help with the eligibility criteria or your British Nationality application then the British citizenship solicitors offer expert advice.
-Call the British citizenship team at OTS Solicitors on 0203 959 9123 or contact us online.
+If you are contemplating a British Citizenship application and want help with the eligibility criteria to determine if you can get a passport with a criminal record in the UK or your British nationality application then the British citizenship solicitors offer expert advice.
+Call the British Citizenship team at OTS Solicitors on 0203 959 9123 or contact us online.
 Appointments are available through video conferencing, Skype or by telephone appointment.

-British citizenship solicitors say that the good news is that there isn’t a blanket ban on successfully applying for British citizenship if you have a criminal conviction.
-Whether you will secure British citizenship will depend on the nature of the conviction, the sentence and a range of other factors.
-That’s because Home Office officials look at all aspects of your character, including any negative and positive factors, for example, criminal convictions and immigration breaches.
+British citizenship solicitors say that the good news is that there isn’t a blanket ban on successfully applying for British Citizenship if you have a criminal conviction.
+Whether you will secure British Citizenship with a criminal record will depend on the nature of the conviction, the sentence and a range of other factors.
+That’s because Home Office officials look at all aspects of your character, including any negative and positive factors, for example, criminal convictions and Immigration breaches.
 A decision on good character is then made by the Home Office caseworker on the balance of probabilities.

 Do I have to disclose a criminal conviction?